 - 2.7.1 A proposal delivered to the Proposal Receiving Unit after the RFP closing date and time but before the announcement of the successful bidder or before a contract is entered into may be considered, provided the bidder can prove the delay is due solely to a delay in delivery that can be attributed to the Canada Post Corporation (CPC) (or national equivalent of a foreign country).
 Purolator Inc. is not considered to be part of CPC for the purposes of delayed proposals.
-The only pieces of evidence relating to a delay in the CPC system that are acceptable to Elections Canada are: - (a) a CPC cancellation date stamp; - (b) a CPC Priority Courier bill of lading; or that clearly indicates that the proposal was mailed before the RFP closing date.
+The only pieces of evidence relating to a delay in the CPC system that are acceptable to Elections Canada are: - (a) a CPC cancellation date stamp; - (b) a CPC Priority Courier bill of lading; or - (c) a CPC Xpresspost label, that clearly indicates that the proposal was mailed at a date that would otherwise have allowed its delivery before the RFP closing date.